Chart Color Schemes

 Educational attainment in Mount Annan aligns closely with national averages, showing typical qualification patterns and performance metrics

-Mount Annan's five schools have a combined enrollment of 4,189 students, serving typical Australian school conditions with balanced educational opportunities.
-The area has three primary and two secondary schools, with capacity exceeding residential needs at 21.5 places per 100 residents compared to the regional average of 16.9, indicating it serves as an educational center for the broader region.
+Mount Annan's five schools have a combined enrollment of 4,189 students.
+The area has typical Australian school conditions (ICSEA: 1011) with balanced educational opportunities.
+There are three primary and two secondary schools serving distinct age groups.
+School capacity exceeds residential needs at 21.5 places per 100 residents compared to the regional average of 16.9, indicating Mount Annan serves as an educational center for the broader region.

 Frequently Asked Questions - Education